TeamAGGS/Project2/README.md

 Tableau files can be cound at https://github.com/TeamAGGS/Project2/tree/master/code:
 - Issues: (ProjectReview.twb)
 - Pull Requests: (Pull_requests.twb)

-- Milestones:
+- Milestones: (milestone.twb)
-By combining the feature detectors, we were also able to come up with few possible bad smells with respect to the milestones data using the [badsmell detector] (https://github.com/TeamAGGS/Project2/blob/master/code/milestone_badsmell_detector.py)
+  - By combining the feature detectors, we were also able to come up with few possible bad smells with respect to the milestones data using the [badsmell detector] (https://github.com/TeamAGGS/Project2/blob/master/code/milestone_badsmell_detector.py) as well.